 The work in the Wisdom and Culture Lab is guided by two broad themes:

-- Demystifying wisdom: a “philosopher’s stone” in behavioral sciences.
+- Demystifying wisdom: a “philosopher’s stone” in behavioral and social sciences.
 Is there a unique quality distinguishing sound judgment beyond abstract intelligence and personality dimensions?
 Or is wisdom just a pipedream?
-To address this question, we aim to uncover misconceptions about wisdom and identify psychological processes that enable people to think, feel, and act wisely.
+To address this question, we aim to uncover misconceptions about wisdom and identify psychological processes that enable people to reason wisely.

 - Modeling of cultural change: Social scientists have developed lofty theories about the origins and evolution of culture and the role of social and ecological processes for psychology.
-Most of these theories have relied on anecdotal and cross-sectional observations.
+Most of these theories have relied on anecdotes and cross-sectional observations.
 We aim to shift the paradigm by studying and model change in cultural and psychological processes.